New Orleans' Mardi Gras packs festive punch, economic boost

 "This is really going to be something," he said.

-Spectacularly colored, lighted floats filled with masked riders stretched as far as the eye could see, and marching bands and dancers practiced their struts.
+Spectacularly coloured, lighted floats filled with masked riders stretched as far as the eye could see, and marching bands and dancers practiced their struts.

 Johnston, who had been coming to Carnival for years, was convinced by a former college friend to ride in the Endymion parade.